 OBF terms and conditions:

-Items must be returned within 7 (seven) calendar days from date of purchase that is printed on the official invoice (proof of purchase).
+i.
+Items must be returned within 7 (seven) calendar days from the date of purchase that is printed on the official invoice (proof of purchase).

-All data cards must be assessed by a Vodacom data specialist/Vodacom Repair technician to confirm fault/s (a report may be requested) before an exchange can be made.
+v.
+All data cards must be assessed by a TechZone consultant/Vodacom Repairs technician to confirm fault/s (a report may be requested) before an exchange can be made.

-Items that qualify as OBF will only be swopped for the same make and model.
+vi.
+Items that qualify as OBF will only be swapped for the same make and model.

-The physical condition of device applies – as outlined above.
+ix.
+The physical condition of the device applies – as outlined above.

 The Computer (laptop or desktop) is supplied with a pre-loaded Windows Operating System, but without any additional software.
 Please be advised that the Computer is not pre-loaded with anti-virus software and that it is your responsibility to ensure your computer is protected at all times.